 ILM works across various countries including Bangladesh, Egypt, India, Malawi, Nepal, Pakistan, and the United Kingdom.
 Your Zakat payment is distributed across those who are most in need ensuring that they receive vital supplies that we would otherwise take for granted.

-Your Zakat donation can also be used to support any of our appeals, if this is something that you would like your funds to support.
+Your Zakat donation can also be used to support any of our appeals if this is something that you would like your funds to support.
 Our appeals include supporting orphaned children, feeding the world and our water appeal.
 These are just some of our many appeals that you can donate to through ILM.

 Making your payment through our charity helps us to continue the amazing work that we have been carrying out since the foundation of ILM in October 2003.
-We work in that name of Allah (SWT) to bring our brothers and sisters to safety, no matter what, and it is only through your support that we can continue this work.
+We work in the name of Allah (SWT) to bring our brothers and sisters to safety, no matter what, and it is only through your support that we can continue this work.

 The overwhelming majority of our charity work happens on the ground, working directly with those most in need in South Asia and Africa, as well as right here in the UK.
-Not only do we offer those most deserving the supplies they need right now, but we also offer them the opportunity to earn a living in their own right – for more information, please visit our Livelihoods appeal page to learn more about how we support orphaned children and widows to set up their own businesses.
+Not only do we offer those most deserving the supplies they need right now, but we also offer them the opportunity to earn a living in their own right.
+For more information, please visit our Livelihoods appeal page to learn more about how we support orphaned children and widows to set up their own businesses.